GustavoDMPaixao/GustavoDMPaixao/README.md

 # 👨🏻‍💻 Gustavo Paixao

-**``Back-End Developer`** **`Full Stack Developer`**
+**`Back-End Developer`** **`Full Stack Developer`**

-**I'm a Full Stack developer specializing in Front End solutions.
-I have over an year of experience building full-stack and front-end focused projects aimed at solving real-world problems using different technologies and frameworks such as Javascript, Typescript, React JS, Next.js Tailwind, Node.js.**
+**I'm a Full Stack developer specializing in Back End solutions.
+I have over an year of experience building full-stack and back-end focused projects aimed at solving real-world problems using different technologies and frameworks such as C#, .NET, ASP.NET, AngularJS, Azure, Node.js.**

 ---